Key Quote

 RAD — REGRESS

-Jekyll's regression has become involuntary: the transformation no longer requires the potion but happens spontaneously, suggesting that Hyde is not a separate entity but Jekyll's authentic (genuine, true) self emerging.
+Jekyll's regression has become involuntary: the transformation no longer requires the potion but happens spontaneously, suggesting that Hyde is not a separate entity but Jekyll's authenticauthentic — Genuine; representing one's true nature rather than a performance self emerging.
 The 'original and better self' is being consumed by the 'second and worse,' implying that the veneer of respectability was always thinner than Jekyll believed.

 Key Words